modelica-3rdparty/ExternalMedia/README.md

 ## Library description

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.
+It is compatible with Modelica Standard Libarary v 3.2 and 3.2.1

 The current version of the library supports pure and pseudo-pure fluids models, possibly two-phase, compliant with the Modelica.Media.Interfaces.PartialTwoPhaseMedium interface.